madergrafisch/kirby-plugins/imageconverter/README.md

 ## Installation

+You must have a working installation of ImageMagick and php 'exec' must be allowed.
+This plugin doesn't work with GDLib.

 ### Copy & Pasting

 If not already existing, add a new `plugins` folder to your `site` directory.
 Then copy or link this repositories whole content in a new `imageconverter` folder there.
 Afterwards, your directory structure should look like this: